 A timeline of petunias

-5 differences between wave petunias and supertunias
+5 differences between Wave petunias and Supertunias

-Here are some other differences between Supertunias and wave petunias.
+Here are some other differences between Supertunias and Wave petunias.

 1. Colors available

-Both Supertunias and wave petunias will grow all summer long for you, if given the proper fertilizer and watering.
+Both Supertunias and Wave petunias will grow all summer long for you if given the proper fertilizer and watering.

-Supertunias will bloom slightly more aggressively, oftentimes blooming so much that the plant’s green foliage is hardly notable.
-Wave petunias can grow to produce many blooms as well, if given the proper care.
+Supertunias will bloom slightly more aggressively, oftentimes blooming so much that the plant’s green foliage is hardly seen.
+Wave petunias can grow to produce many blooms as well, though not as overwhelmingly.